5 Quick Wins for Document Management in 2019

 Quick Win #4: Opt for a Digital Mailroom

 Your company might already opt for digital documents—but that doesn’t mean the companies you work with will.
-Some vendors send invoices and other communication in the mail.
+Some vendors send invoices and other communication in the mail (or even by fax).
 If this is true for your company, then opting for a digital mailroom will give you a quick (and much needed) win.

 A digital mailroom is the process of receiving and digitizing documents before they are delivered to a department.
 When a document arrives, it can be captured digitally and managed electronically through its entire lifecycle.
 You can route it to the appropriate department for processing and approval.
 This makes it much easier for your employees.
 Your accounts payable (AP) department, for instance, could receive an invoice digitally as soon as it arrives.
 The invoice could be routed digitally for approval and get approved in time to take advantage of a vendor discount for early payment.